wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to create custom Security Configuration Assessment (SCA) policies in Wazuh and discover some examples.
+  :description: Learn more about how to create custom Configuration Assessment policies in Wazuh and discover some examples.

-Creating custom SCA policies
+Creating custom Configuration Assessment policies
 ============================

 You need to consider the following four sections when creating custom policy files, although not all of them are required.